We Support Music

 Members decided to form the organization as a means of reaching vulnerable youth and children who would in turn support the community and the society at large.
 The organization has recruited beneficiaries aged 5-25 from the community and surrounding communities but mainly needy children .
 The primary beneficiaries are expected to help themselves and later their siblings and the community.

-In the short time of its existence, the organization has impressed the community as the children who have benefited from its programmes have been seen as useful to the community.
+In the short time of its existence, the organization has impressed the community as the children who have benefited from its programs have been seen as useful to the community.

 The aim is to give vulnerable children the chance to learn skills that would offer them a route out of poverty, lifting them off the streets and away from the risks of drug culture, violence and crime.
 The proceeds from individual and group efforts will be used for meeting scholastic costs, meeting personal and basic family needs and saving for the future.